afewmail/afew/README.md

 Simulation
 ----------
-Adding `--dry-run` to any `--tag` action prevents modification of the notmuch db.
+Adding `--dry-run` to any `--tag` or `--sync-tags` action prevents modification of the notmuch db.
 Add some `-vv` goodness to see some action.

 Initial tagging